hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/kazarinov/pricelist_generator/pricelist_generator.md

     *   `template_path`: Stores the path to the HTML template.
     *   `env`: A Jinja2 environment, configured for loading templates.
     *   `generate_html`: Renders the HTML template with given data.
-    *   `create_report`: The core function that orchestrates the generation of HTML and PDF reports.
+    *   `create_report`: The core function that orcheStartes the generation of HTML and PDF reports.
 This method handles file saving and error checking.

 **Functions:**

-*   `main`: This function orchestrates the entire process:
+*   `main`: This function orcheStartes the entire process:
     *   Gets the paths for input files.
     *   Loads the JSON data.
     *   Generates and saves the HTML and PDF reports using `ReportGenerator`.